TaoWang136/Probabilistic-Spatio-temporal-Field/README.md

 3. Users wishing to fully reproduce the trajectory prediction stage should first run the modified Trajectron++ model to generate the missing `.pkl` files described above.

+4. All experiments were conducted on the FC and TJ datasets.

+5. Due to copyright and data licensing restrictions, we are not authorized to redistribute the original trajectory data used in this project.

+Please download the SinD dataset from its official source and obtain any required permissions from the dataset provider.
+After downloading the raw trajectory data, preprocess it using the same data processing pipeline provided by Trajectron++ before running our code.

+This repository does not include any original trajectory data.

 ## License Notice